Today, we will be talking about the Campine chicken.

 Soon after, Campines became separated from the Braekels and became a breed of their own.
 However, after being a separate breed for many years, it was decided that they would be reunited again in the 1920s.

 The Campine chickens first stepped on American soil through Mr. Arthur D. Murphy.
 They were, then, added to the standard of the American Poultry Association.
 However, they didn’t gain much of a following then.
 Soon, they were dropped by the APA from the official list.

 They were also brought into the English’s land, where they finally gained some popularity.

 Mr. M.R.
 Jacobus then tried to popularize the birds in America again.
-However, like the first time, they still didn’t get much fame.
-On the flip side, they did get back the recognition of the APA.
+Although they did not gain significant popularity, his efforts led to the birds regaining recognition from the APA.

 Right now, these birds are thriving and surviving.
 They may not be on the top of the list of favorites, but they have captured the hearts of a number of poultry enthusiasts throughout the years.

 |Medium to Large